 How Spam Filters Work

-If spam filters are enabled on a Magento web store, the incoming emails are filtered by certain predefined parameters.
+If spam filters are enabled on a Magento web store, the incoming emails are filtered by specific predefined parameters.
 Each filtering parameter influences the rating positively or negatively, and the final score determines whether the email is spammy or not.
-SpamAssassin, the most popular email filtering computer program, recommends 6.6 as an average rating on its system.
+SpamAssassin, the most famous email filtering computer program, recommends 6.6 as an average rating on its system.
 This means lower scoring emails will pass through the spamming filter successfully, while the higher scoring ones will get filtered.

 In the following lines, I will highlight the steps that can help you reduce the chance of email getting labeled as “Spam.”

-Avoiding Spam Emails In Magento-Based Online Stores
+Avoiding Spam Emails In Magento Based Online Stores

 Ensure that your server is correctly configured and DNS has complete essential records.
 The email message should have all the headers and MEME parts filled out.
 Before sending, you should test the email.